 Other Employment Services

 Employer Information Sessions.
 Employers arrange sessions to introduce students to their organizations, usually in conjunction with an on-campus recruiting visit.
 The sessions provide a forum for job seekers to meet potential employers and for undergraduates to learn more about a particular employer or career field.

 Employer Career Fairs.
 Career fairs offer on-campus forums to gather information, develop networks, and meet employers from a variety of sectors, including corporate, environmental, and not-for-profit.

 New York Recruiting Consortium.
 Employers representing banking and finance, consulting, retail, advertising, law, and various other fields interview Arts and Sciences and Human Ecology students in New York City in January.

 Ivy+ Consortium.
-This event is for students from Brown, Columbia, Cornell, Dartmouth, Duke, Harvard, MIT, Penn, Princeton, Stanford, UChicago, and Yale to find internship or full-time opportunities.
+This spring event is for students from Brown, Columbia, Cornell, Dartmouth, Duke, Harvard, MIT, Penn, Princeton, Stanford, UChicago, and Yale to find internship or full-time opportunities.

 Graduate and Professional School Advising

 Advising and Programs.
 Services are offered on the graduate school application process, including personal essays, exam study guides, sample admissions tests, and registration materials for national tests.
 Directories of graduate study are also available.

 Graduate and Professional School Days.
 Representatives from over 150 schools offer information and advice on programs of study and application procedures during Graduate and Professional School Day in the fall semester.